Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Delayed puberty.

-Characteristic proportions of the body: long arms and legs, high waist, hips wider than shoulders, fat deposition in the nipples, lower abdomen and lower back.
+Characteristic body proportions: long arms and legs, high waist, hips wider than shoulders, fat deposits in the nipples, lower abdomen and lower back.

 Weak muscles.